Khaled14Ramadan/My-Store/README.md

 				*click product's (add to cart)button to call this function *when call this function , it call updataCartProducts function from cartService (service).

-  **Product item details** page	this page is display one product with more details.
+  **Product item details** page, this page is display one product with more details.
 			**getCount * function*
 				*change product's (input selector) to call this function *when call this fuction , it chamge the counter for this product in the cart